JuliaDynamics/DiscreteEvents.jl/README.md

 run!(Τ, 20)
 ```

-If we source this code it will run a simulation:
+If we source this code, it will run a simulation:

 ```julia
 julia> include("docs/examples/greeting.jl")